Shelob9/headless-mode/readme.txt

 If you have general questions, use the forum here or hit us up on Twitter @benUNC @jasonbahl @josh412

 == Changelog ==

+= 0.4.0 =
+* checked for compatibility with the latest WP version
+* read several hot takes from Josh on Twitter.
+Inaccurately attributed them to Elon Musk.
+* 33 points and several attaboys to Alex Standiford for testing this and submitting a PR.
+You're the wind beneath several wings.
+* I checked again, and nobody has donated money toward the maintenance of this plugin.
+I'm not mad, I'm just disappointed. https://benlikes.us/donate

 = 0.3.0 =
 * adds a filter named headless_mode_will_redirect so that individual requests can make it through to WP if needed.
 * fixed an issue with new installs showing a white screen for users not logged in, until a constant is set.